Murder of Pamela Werner: Autopsy report

 The autopsy yielded additional information of interest.
-Pamela had died from a brain hemorrhage caused by several blows to the head, possibly inflicted with a smooth-surfaced piece of wood or stone, blows strong enough to fracture her skull.
+Pamela had died from a brain haemorrhage caused by several blows to the head, possibly inflicted with a smooth-surfaced piece of wood or stone, blows strong enough to fracture her skull.
 From the proximity necessary to inflict those blows, and their directness, the pathologists performing the autopsy concluded she had been killed by someone she knew.

-A similar blunt force trauma injury to the right arm was believed to have been inflicted after death because there was no hemorrhaging around it.
-Likewise, the low amount of blood released from the stabbings and slashings suggested those, too, were post mortem.
+A similar blunt force trauma injury to the right arm was believed to have been inflicted after death because there was no haemorrhaging around it.
+Likewise, the low amount of blood released from the stabbings and slashings suggested those, too, were post-mortem.
 They had been inflicted with a knife, likely with two edges to the blade although possibly not equally sharp, at least 4 in long.

 Within the body, muscles had been severed cleanly.
 Through two slits in the abdomen, most of Pamela's internal organs had been removed and her blood drained.
 The skill required to do this as cleanly and quickly as it had been done suggested to the pathologist that whoever had done so had considerable skill, perhaps that of a surgeon or anatomist.
 The dogs that had been showing interest in the body could not have inflicted those wounds.
 Pamela's heart was also missing, with the ribs surrounding broken from the inside to do so, a task requiring a considerable amount of force.
 A knife had also been used to repeatedly penetrate her vagina, to the point that it could not be determined whether Pamela had been sexually assaulted either before or after she was killed.